switchfootsid/Practical-Tensorflow/distributed-training.md

 - This has the advantage of handling large I/O and making multiple passes of the data very quickly.

 ## Parameter Server Architecture:
 - All machines/nodes/devices are split between parameter servers and workers.
+One of the workers is the *master*.
+- The *master worker* coordinates model training, initializing, counts the number of training steps monitors the session, saves-restores model checkpoints to recover from failures.
 - Parameter server contains a replica of the entire graph (variables/nodes) that is broadcasted to each of the worker.

 In each iteration: